12 Reasons to Invest in Digital Marketing Strategy

 Your website can’t promote itself.
 It’s like a helpless little digital baby, and it needs you to give it constant care so it can grow and, in turn, grow your business.

-If your goal is to generate leads, make sales, and build awareness about your company, there are regular action items you need to do.
+If your goal is to generate leads, make sales, and build awareness about your company, there is regular work you need to put into your website and other digital assets.
 But rather than think of them as tasks (aka more tedious work), think of each item in your strategy as an investment back into your business.

 The ROI of SEO